redteaminfra/redteam-infra/external/aws/README.md

 You will need to configure a few select things in order to spin up homebase

 1. Create a git submodule from [redteam-ssh](https://github.com/redteaminfra/redteam-ssh) that contains a valid users.json.
 The git submodule should be owned by you and placed in `host-share/sshkeys`.
 You should have at least one user with an `infra` tag.
+See above instructions for SSH Setup for more detail on how to do this.
 1. If using cobalt strike, plop a tarball into the puppet module in `puppet/modules/cobaltstrike/files/cobaltstrike.tgz`.
 If not, there are a few things you'll need to comment out such as all of the references to the `.cobaltstrike.license` in `Vagrantfile` for homebase.
 1. Put a list of OPs in `external/aws/ips.py` that your company uses for OUTBOUND traffic.
 This will be used for both SSH inbound and OPSEC rules
 1. Fill out the CIDRs in `puppet/modules/opsec/files/99-opsec` that your organization owns.
 These are to prevent OPSEC mistakes from homebase.
 1. Add auth for AWS SMS to `puppet/modules/monitoring/files/authFile.yaml`
 1. Add OUTBOUND company traffic IPs to `puppet/modules/monitoring/files/C2Compromised.yaml`
 1. Add public keys to `external/sketch/provision.sh` inside the `authorized_keys` blob for users you want to access the redirector instances.

 ## Make a new VPC